theprimarybrain/theprimarybrain.github.io/menu/thank-you.md

 layout: page
 title: Thank you for signing up!
 ---
+## Thank you for stopping by The Primary Brain!

-## Your freebie will be emailed shortly, so I want to make sure you don't miss it!
+### Your freebie will be emailed shortly, so I want to make sure you don't miss it!

 **If you don't see the email in your inbox in the next few minutes, please check your junk/promotions folders.** Signing up with your personal email address will help to make sure you don't miss a thing!